60+ BEST Things To Do In Banff

 Cruise Along Lake Minnewanka

 In “recent” years, it’s grown in size as a dam was built in the 1940s to supply additional power supply for the region.
 This grew the lake to 21 km long and 142 meters deep and helped power Banff with hydroelectric power.
 At the lake’s start lies Devil’s Gap, where the lake opens up to foothills and is flanked by Rockies.
-One of the best ways to take in the lake is on a Lake Minnewanka boat cruise.
+One of the best ways to take in the lake is on a Lake Minnewanka boat cruise that runs during the summer months.

-In the summer, it’s a great destination to hike, picnic, and go canoeing.
-While in the winter, it’s a great spot to ice skate, snowshoe, or just take in the views.
+In the summer, it’s a great destination for hiking, picnicking, and canoeing.
+In the winter, it’s a great spot for ice skating, snowshoeing, or just taking in the views.
 It’s one of our favorite spots in Banff, and we’ve lost count of how many times we’ve visited.

-See it from the water and book a Cruise!
-Lake Minnewanka Cruise
+See it from the water and book a cruise on Lake Minnewanka!

 Take Photos at Two Jack Lake